ramonpoca/ColorTools/README.md

+# Archived

+I'm no longer working on OS X/iOS world.
+Feel free to fork if this is useful to you.

 # Mac OS X developer color tools

 Small tools to import and export colors from the Mac OS X ColorPicker palettes (.CLR).